The emergent dynamics of double-folded randomly branching ring polymers: SUMMARY AND CONCLUSION

+Ring polymers pose a number of challenging fundamental problems in polymer physics~\cite{Kruteva:2023Macromolecules,Schweizer:2023ACSPolym,Mei_PNAS:2024}.
+In this article, we have studied the dynamics of a (lattice) model of tightly double-folded chains \cite{Khokhlov1985Phy.L.A, Rubinstein1986PhysRevLett., Obukhov.Rubinstein1994PRL,SmerkGrosberg2015Cond.Matt,ElhamPRE2021}.
+In our Monte Carlo simulations, ring monomer moves are responsible for the spontaneous creation and deletion of side branches and the diffusive local mass transport along the tree, while the exclusive application of tree node moves gives rise to a Brownian dynamics of double-folded rings with quenched secondary structure.
+In particular, the present generalization of our earlier model \cite{ElhamPRE2021} allows us to explore arbitrary combinations of ring and tree dynamics where sets of compatible ring and tree degrees of freedom are simultaneously updated and defined at all moments of time.

-We have explored the dynamics of tree-like polymer structures for three paradigmatic types of double-folded ring systems: ideal rings, isolated self-avoiding rings, and rings in the melt state.
-For the corresponding (combinations of) local moves, we have observed the expected signatures of the slithering of rings around the tree arising from the local transport of reptons, the ring-in-an-array-of-obstacles dynamics emerging from the additional possibility to absorb and grow side branches, and a Rouse-like dynamics due to the diffusion of tree nodes.
-In this respect, the dynamics of quenched trees in the melt state is particularly interesting.
-While the monomer diffusion is in almost perfect agreement with the expectation $g_1\sim t^{0.4}$ from the Rouse model for crumpled rings, there are also clear indications for a slow-down of the center-of-mass dynamics on intermediate scales.
-In particular, we have observed and analyzed a non-trivial dynamics emerging from the coupling of our ring monomer and tree node moves, which appears to asymptotically dominate the ring dynamics.
-At least qualitatively, the observed scaling of $\Delta D_{AB}\sim N^{-1}$ is compatible with the interpretation that the constraint release due to the annealing of the tree structure can induce a Rouse-like dynamics.
+As a starting point, we have explored the dynamics emerging from different combinations of local moves for three paradigmatic types of tree-like double-folded ring systems: ideal rings, isolated self-avoiding rings, and rings in the melt state.
+The local transport of reptons gives rise to a slithering of rings around a fixed tree, while the ring-in-an-array-of-obstacles (RiAO) dynamics emerges in the presence of additional monomer moves, which allow to absorb and grow side branches.
+The QTree dynamics of quenched trees undergoing Brownian motion turns out to be Rouse-like for ideal and isolated self-avoiding rings.
+In the melt state, the monomer diffusion is again in good agreement with the expectation $g_1\sim t^{0.4}$ from the Rouse model for crumpled rings.
+However, there are also clear indications for a slowdown of the center-of-mass dynamics on intermediate scales, which translates into a reduced center-of-mass diffusion $D_{\mathrm{QTree}}\sim N^{-1.6\pm0.1}$.